Explore the important University demographic information and admission statistics to help determine if Penn State could be the right fit for you.

 The ranges in the chart below represent the middle 50 percent of students offered admission for fall 2014—they are not cutoffs or averages.

 |Combined English/Writing ACT||25-30||19-24|

 Placing in the upper end of both ranges increases the likelihood of being offered your first choice of campus and/or major.
 Placing in the lower end may require you to be more flexible in making your campus (and perhaps major) choices.
 This chart in no way represents a promise or guarantee of admission.

-The high school grade-point average (GPA) accounts for approximately two-thirds of the decision.
-The remaining one-third is based on other factors, including standardized test scores (NOTE: students taking the ACT are required to complete and submit the writing component), class rank, the personal statement, and activities list.
+The high school record, particularly your grade-point average (GPA) and class rank (if applicable), accounts for approximately two-thirds of the decision.
 Class rank is also considered for students with honors or Advanced Placement courses whose schools do not supply a weighted GPA.
-The optional personal statement and activity list are sometimes considered for students whose applications require additional review.
+The remaining one-third is based on other factors, including standardized test scores, the personal statement, and activities list.
+The optional personal statement and activities list are sometimes considered for students whose applications require additional review.

 Penn State does not have a minimum GPA or standardized test score used for admission: we consider a combination of your GPA and standardized test scores, as well as the factors listed above.
 Please refer to the chart of the middle 50 percent to help determine your competitiveness for admission.
 Remember, this chart is not a guarantee of admission, but a helpful guideline for interested applicants.

 The following represents key statistics for transfer students at Penn State.

 |Total Transfer Students at World Campus||2,378|